 Property taxes are levied to provide for the operating, capital, and debt service needs of the District and are crucial in helping to provide quality educational opportunities to students.

-All District property tax revenues are properly budgeted and accounted for – see the link to the annual District budget for 2023-24 above.
+All District property tax revenues are budgeted and accounted for – see the link to the annual District budget for 2025-26 above.
 The proposed District budget is a responsible, balanced financial plan designed to provide students with a high quality education within the limits of the available resources.
 The accounts and the business practices of the district are subject to audits on an on-going basis.
 The district has established sound financial policies and practices to ensure that taxpayer funds are expended appropriately and in compliance with all laws and regulations.

 Why is Granite School District Raising Taxes?